Right Mindfulness

 Ardent, alert, and mindful: Ardency is what carries the process of right effort into the practice of right mindfulness.
 You really want to do this skillfully, for you acutely know what can happen if you don’t develop these skills.
 Alert means that you’re watching what you’re doing, paying close attention to what you’re doing and to the results you’re getting.
 And of course you’re mindful, remembering to stay focused on the body.

 Putting aside greed and distress with reference to the world: This means that any time you want to switch your frame of reference back to the world, you try to remind yourself, No, you don’t want anything out of the world for the time being.
 You’re not going to let the issues of the world get you worked up.
 You’re going to stay right here with your original frame of reference—i.e., the body in and of itself—and then try to carry that frame of reference into all of your activities.
 Instead of jumping to other frames of reference, you stay with this one, with the sense of the body.
-As you’re sitting here watching the breath, when you get up, when you walk around, try to keep the body in mind all the time.
+As you’re sitting here watching the breath, then, when you get up, when you walk around, try to keep the body in mind all the time.
 And be alert to how the breath energy feels within and around the body.
 As for anything else that may come up, whether it’s a thought, a feeling, or an interaction with someone else: Try to see how it affects the body, how it affects the breath.

 This is how you strengthen your frame of reference and turn it into an object of concentration.
 When you’re talking with someone else, notice how your body is reacting during the talking.
 When you’re working, notice how your body is reacting, how the breath is reacting during the work.
 Always refer things back to the breath.
 That way your frame of reference becomes really established.
 And you start getting insights you wouldn’t have seen otherwise.
 That’s because establishing the body here as your frame of reference helps to keep the mind inside instead of flowing out.
 Luang Puu Dune once said that the mind flowing out to its objects is suffering.
 So to unlearn that habit of flowing out and causing suffering, you want to keep your awareness centered inside.

-Of course, what will happen is that your awareness will keep flowing out, but maybe after a time you’ll be able to see it flow out as you’re not flowing along with it.
+Of course, what will happen is that your awareness will keep flowing out anyhow, but maybe after a time you’ll be able to see it flow out as you’re not flowing along with it.
 It’s as if one mental state is flowing out while the observer is staying right here with the body.
 When you don’t go out with that mental state, it stops.
 It goes out a little ways and just falters and dies.

 That’s an important insight: the realization that you can observe states of mind without getting entangled with them.

 That’s when you can start using other frames of reference.
 Ajaan Lee makes the point that when you’re staying with the breath, you’ve got all four frames of reference right there.
 You’ve got the breath, which is an aspect of the body.
 Then there’s the feeling associated with the breath.
-There’s the mind state that’s trying to maintain concentration.
+There’s the mind state that’s trying to be alert and maintain concentration.
 And then there are the various mental qualities: either the hindrances that are interfering with your concentration or the factors for awakening that are helping you along.
 You want to make use of all four frames.
 But the body is basic.
 Staying with the body helps you observe the mind, feelings, and mental qualities without getting sucked in by them.

 This is why the meditation begins with the breath.
 This is why, when Buddha gave instructions on how to develop concentration in a way that brings to fruition all four establishings of mindfulness, he said to stay with the breath.
 As you stay with the breath, you focus on the breath in ways that deal with feelings, that deal with the mind, that deal with mental qualities, but you never really leave the breath.
 Instead, you train yourself to observe things in conjunction with the breath.